Frequently Asked Questions

 Why is a Siphon Stopper® better than check valves?

-Check valves require a perfect seal to work… Siphon Stopper® does NOT require a perfect seal to work… Typically check valves are made with a spring or “flapper” flange that is submerged in water continually.
-When the water stops, the water pushes the flange shut by flowing in the opposite direction of the flange opening.
+Check valves require a perfect seal to work… the Siphon Stopper® does not.
+Typically, check valves are made with a spring or “flapper” flange that’s submerged in water continually.
+When the water stops, it pushes the flange shut by flowing in the opposite direction of the flange opening.
 If this flange has ANY flaw to it, it will not create a perfect seal.
-Without a perfect seal – you will have a leak.
+Without a perfect seal – it will leak.
 Our Siphon Stopper® design is inherently a much safer alternative to a check valve.

 Back to Top